Highlights

 Hunger

-Where to Watch Hunger
+Hunger Where to Watch Online

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Hunger' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Hunger' right now, here are some details about the ONF | NFB animation flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Hunger' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Hunger' right now, here are some details about the ONF | NFB animation flick.

 Hunger starring has a Not Rated rating, a runtime of about 10 min, and a scheduled release date of .

-Here’s what’s going on in this one...
+Want the short version of the plot?
 Here's the plot: "16mm.
 In one of the first films to use computer animation, director Peter Foldès depicts one man’s descent into greed and gluttony.
 Combining traditional and computer animation (one of the first to use it!), Peter Foldes, through clever metamorphosing images and powerful line drawings, provides a moralistic tale of one man’s enormous appetite and selfish consumerism.
 Growing more corpulent and repulsive, his indigestion leads to a nightmare where he is consumed in a hell of emaciated bodies.
 By extension, this film indicts affluent nations and individuals in a world where many starve." .